Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 Jump to:

-I look forward to cooking a big ham dinner every year over the holidays, and even more than that, I love coming up with ham leftovers recipes!
+I look forward to cooking a big ham dinner every year over the holidays, and even more than that, I love coming up with ham leftover recipes!
 This cheesy ham and potatoes casserole is the perfect recipe for leftover ham: it’s hearty, delicious, and so easy to make.

 The classic combination of ham and cheese is made even better with tender potatoes and creamy bechamel sauce.
 Complete with garlic and onion for extra flavor, this is exactly the sort of dish you’ll be grateful you have leftovers to enjoy!